RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/samurai_2.png)

-Inspecting the frequenc spectogram (Pane -> Add peak frequency spectrogram) gives us the h-c0n logo and the word `SHINOBI`.
+Inspecting the frequency spectrogram (Pane -> Add peak frequency spectrogram) gives us the h-c0n logo and the word `SHINOBI`.

 ![](/images/CTF/h-c0n/2020/samurai_3.png)

-You can also inspect the spectogram with Audacity but the results are not as clear as with Sonic Visualizer.
+You can also inspect the spectrogram with Audacity but the results are not as clear as with Sonic Visualizer.

 After obtaining the word SHINOBI we tried several things in order to continue toward the flag.
 Using `exiftool` we are able to read the metadata of a given file.
 There's the output of samurai.png: